Steve-Carlton/html300-v2/lesson07/assignment/README.md

 -	In your forked repo, create a new branch off of master called `lesson-07` or similar
 -   Navigate to the root folder of this assignment within terminal in your fork, `lesson07/assignment`
-- 	Install the Vue CLI if you haven't already with `npm install -g @vue/cli`
+- 	Install the Vue CLI if you haven't already with `npm install -g @vue/cli` (You may need to use 'sudo npm install -g @vue/cli' ).
 	-	If installed correctly, running `vue --version` should return a number

 ###	Create your project using Vue CLI:

 -	Follow the instructions in the Vue CLI documentation: https://cli.vuejs.org/guide/creating-a-project.html.
-Pass the "--no-git" flag to the create command, to prevent it from initializing the new project as a git repository (necessary because the html300 directory is a repository already, and having nested repositories leads to major problems with git).
+Pass the "--no-git" flag to the create command, to prevent it from initializing the new project as a git repository (necessary because the html300 directory is a repository already, and having nested repositories leads to major problems with git). vue create --no-git my-project-name
 	- Choose "default" preset, rather than choosing features manually.
 	- If you're not sure whether to use npm or yarn, choose npm.